reverbdotcom/elasticsearch-2.0.0-fork/elasticsearch/README.md

 * Pluggable serializer implementation
 * Request retries and dead connections handling
 * Node reloading (based on cluster state) on errors or on demand
-* Consistent API support for the whole Elasticsearch API
+* Consistent API support for the whole Elasticsearch2 API
 * Extensive documentation and examples
 * Emphasis on modularity and extendability of both the client and API libraries